deepfri3/terminalrc/README.md

-# programmerrc
+# terminalrc

-A collection of `.vimrc` and other various configurations for an awesome terminal experiemence
+A collection of `.vimrc` and other various configurations for an awesome terminal experience